kdannothere/Benchmarks/README.md

-This application run various operations on Collections and Maps.
+This application runs various operations on Collections and Maps.
 It calculates and displays the average execution time of these operations (time in milliseconds).